List of earthquakes in South Carolina: Other quakes

+An earthquake of January 26, 1860 at 7 p.m., described as "the severest one felt in many years," was felt throughout the state and as far away as Macon, Georgia.

-On January 23, 1903, houses were shaken strongly (intensity VI) in the area of the South Carolina - Georgia border near Savannah.
-Intensity IV - V effects were noted at Charleston, III - IV at Columbia, and III at Augusta, Georgia.
+On January 23, 1903, houses were shaken strongly (intensity VI) in the area of the South Carolina – Georgia border near Savannah.
+Intensity IV–V effects were noted at Charleston, III–IV at Columbia, and III at Augusta, Georgia.

 A moderate shock affected Charleston, Augusta, and Savannah on April 19, 1907.
 Dishes rattled and objects were thrown from shelves throughout the 26,000 square kilometer area.
 A somewhat stronger earthquake caused some damage to chimneys (intensity VII) at Summerville on June 12, 1912.
 The shock was felt at Charleston with intensity VI and also was felt as far as Brunswick and Macon, Georgia; Greenville, South Carolina, and Wilmington, North Carolina, an area of about 90,000 square kilometers.

-The Union County area was shaken with an intensity VI - VII earthquake about 6 months later (January 1, 1913).
+The Union County area was shaken with an intensity VI–VII earthquake about 6 months later (January 1, 1913).
 At Union, cracks appeared in many brick buildings and many chimneys were damaged.
 The total felt area, roughly elliptical in shape, covered approximately 111,000 square kilometers.

 Another earthquake affected the Summerville area on September 22, 1914.
 Pictures on walls were displaced (intensity V).
 The shock was preceded by a noise like a train approaching from a distance.
 The shock was felt (intensity IV) at Charleston and with less intensity at Augusta, Macon, and Savannah, Georgia, an area of about 78,000 square kilometers.

 Pickens County was the apparent center of an October 20, 1924, earthquake which shook most of South Carolina and western North Carolina, northeastern Georgia, and eastern Tennessee.
 The area affected was approximately 145,000 square kilometers.
 Highest intensities were reported at Pickens, Walhalla, Brevard, and Hendersonville, North Carolina.
 Buildings were shaken, and furniture was overturned (intensity V).
 A loud roar accompanied the shock.